About the Book

-Author Dan Yaccarino’s zany illustrations take the reader on a wild tour of the fifty U.S. states.
-Kids will not only learn where the official home of the International Rotten Sneaker contest is but many other outrageous facts that will impress any history buff.
+Author Dan Yaccarino's zany illustrations take readers on a wild tour of the fifty states.
+Kids will not only learn where the official home of the International Rotten Sneaker contest is, but many other outrageous facts that will impress any history buff.
 Learning about the United States has never been so fun!
-Don’t miss the special resource section in the back of the book that offers readers a chance to research loads of facts listed by state.
+Don't miss the special resource section in the back of the book that offers readers a chance to research loads of facts listed by state.

-Mapping the States: Give students a blank U.S. map with state lines shown.
+Give students a blank U.S. map with state lines shown.
 Ask students to fill in as many state locations as they can.
-For younger children you could do this activity as a class or let students work in small groups and see who can fill their map first.
+For younger children, you could do this activity as a class or let students work in small groups and see who can fill their map first.

-Name that State: Select a state and have students play 20 questions to guess what state you are thinking of.
-Students can only ask questions that can be answered with a "yes" or "no".
+Select a state and have students play 20 questions to guess what state you are thinking of.
+Students can only ask questions that can be answered with a "yes" or "no."

-Size it Up: Using the state square miles information in the resource section of the book, have students list the states in order by size from the largest in square miles to the smallest.
-Practice student’s basic math skills by asking them to add two states square miles together.
+Using the state square miles information in the resource section of the book, have students list the states in order by size from the largest in square miles to the smallest.
+Practice students' basic math skills by asking them to add two states' square miles together.